 How does youth-centered program design support workforce development?
 How are we doing?
-We're intentional about building upon students' interests, talents and skills to prepare them for success in school, higher education, workforce, or the military.
-1 2 3 4 Our program focuses on 21st Century workforce skills, like critical thinking, creativity, collaobration, and communication.
-1 2 3 4 We cultivate partnerships and mutually-beneficial collaborations with colleges, employers and other professionals in our community to help youth envision themselves in a wide variety of potential career pathways.
-1 2 3 4

-How do staff reinforce youth-centered program design?
-How are we doing? ve PD20 We use a variety of approaches when introducing a new activity (direct instruction, modeling, visual aids, etc.) to meet a variety of youth learning styles.
-1 2 3 4 PD21 We clearly explain the goals, purposes and expectations for each activity and encourage youth to make connections to previous learning or concepts.
-1 2 3 4 PD22 We use developmentally appropriate language when speaking with youth, and confirm that they understand what's being communicated.
-1 2 3 4 PD23 We help youth connect program activities to real-world applications that are meaningful and relevant to them.
-1 2 3 4
+Evidence (How do you know?)
+PD17 We're intentional about building upon students' interests, talents and skills to prepare them for success in school, higher education, workforce, or the military.
+1 2 3 4 PD18 Our program focuses on 21st Century workforce skills, like critical thinking, creativity, collaobration, and communication.
+1 2 3 4 PD19 We cultivate partnerships and mutually-beneficial collaborations with colleges, employers and other professionals in our community to help youth envision themselves in a wide variety of potential career pathways.
+1 2 3 4 L · How do staff reinforce youth- centered program design?
+How are we doing?
+Evidence (How do you know?)
+PD20 PD20 centered program design?
+We use a variety of approaches when introducing a new activity (direct instruction, modeling, visual aids, etc.) to we doing?
+Centered program design?
+We use a variety of approaches when introducing a new activity (direct instruction, modeling, visual aids, etc.) to meet a variety of youth learning styles.
+We clearly explain the goals, purposes and expectations for each activity and encourage youth to make connections we doing?